 - In the bowl of a stand mixer fitted with a paddle attachment, combine the warm milk, 2 tablespoons of the sugar and the yeast.
 Mix at low speed just until combined.
 Let stand in the bowl until the mixture is foamy, frothy for about 7 minutes.

 - Now add the remaining sugar and salt.
 Mix well at medium speed.
 Add the 4 lightly beaten eggs into the mixture and mix well at medium speed for a minute.
-Add in the cardamom powder and orange zest and mix.
+Add in the vanilla extract, cardamom powder and orange zest and mix.
 Switch to a dough hook and add the flour, 1 cup at a time, mixing after each addition at low to medium-low speed until combined.
 Knead for 5 more minutes.

 - Add the butter one cube at a time and mix continuously after each addition, until the butter is incorporated into the dough for about 2 minutes.
 Mix another minute, for a total of 3 to 4 minutes.
 It will be a sticky dough at first, but it will become a smooth, elastic ball that clears the side of the bowl and sticks at the bottom a bit.

 - Scrape the dough into a large mixing bowl that has been greased with melted butter or non stick spray.
 Cover the bowl with a plastic wrap.
 Cover with a large kitchen towel and set aside in a warm area in the kitchen.
 Let rise for 2 hours, until it has doubled in size.
 Now let it rest in the fridge for an hour.

 - Lightly flour a work surface.
 Place the dough on it and divide it in half.
 Working with one piece at a time, roll each into an 8-inch by 14-inch rectangle.
 Spread half the pistachio praline evenly over the entire dough.
 Spread 1 cup of the orange marmalade on the dough.
 Sprinkle 1 tbsp of cardamom powder over the entire dough.